What is a Glazier?

 Speaking: Talking to others to convey information effectively.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-In the United States, there were 50,100 jobs for Glazier in 2016.
+There were about 50,100 jobs for Glazier in 2016 (in the United States).
 New jobs are being produced at a rate of 10.4% which is above the national average.
 The Bureau of Labor Statistics predicts 5,200 new jobs for Glazier by 2026.
-The BLS estimates 6,500 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 6,500 job openings in this field each year.